-· Aside from the legislative minimum, there is no other commitment regarding available overcollateralization in the cover pool.
+• Apart from the legislative minimum, the cover pool has no other available overcollateralization commitment.

-Outlook
+Outlook: Stable

-S&P Global Ratings' stable outlook on its ratings on Realkredit Danmark A/S' Capital Center S mortgage covered bonds reflects the fact that we would not automatically lower our ratings on the covered bonds if we were to lower the issuer credit rating (ICR) on Danske Bank A/S, Realkredit Danmark's parent company, up to three notches.
-This is because the program benefits from three unused notches of uplift (see "Covered Bonds Criteria," published on Dec.
+S&P Global Ratings' stable outlook on its ratings on Realkredit Danmark A/S' capital center S mortgage covered bonds reflects that we would not automatically lower our ratings on the covered bonds if we were to lower the issuer credit rating (ICR) on Danske Bank A/S, Realkredit Danmark's parent company, up to four notches.
+This is because the program benefits from four unused notches of ratings uplift (see "Covered Bonds Criteria," published on Dec.
 9, 2014).